CS2401-Fall2021/lab-8-BST/README.md

  >      / \
  >     A   A

-It's depth is only going to be 1.
+It's depth is only going to be 0 (aka we only count the root, which starts at depth 0).
  >       A
  >      / \
  >     A   A
  >        / \
  >       B   C

-Would have depth 2.
+Would have depth 1.

 ## IF YOU DO NOT FINISH PART 2 BY END OF CLASS TUESDAY YOU ARE NOT ON TRACK TO COMPLETE THE LAB AND SHOULD COME TO OFFICE HOURS